Botox, Xeomin, and Dysport Injection in San Diego CA, La Jolla

 *Over many years of use and millions of patients across the globe, botox has proven itself safe and effective, with minimum side effects (see below).
 The American Society for Aesthetic Plastic Surgery ranked BOTOX Cosmetic as the most popular physician-administered aesthetic procedure in the United States for the fourth year in a row (surgical and non surgical combined).
 Indeed, we currently have no other medical or surgical treatment capable of predictably emulating the effect of the botulinum protein on deeper motion wrinkles.

 In our San Diego office, strict guidelines are followed regarding storage and dilution of botox.
 By minimizing dilution and disposing of unused material after several days, we are able to provide our patients with consistent, long lasting results.
-All botox injections at the Roy David MD, Cosmetic Surgery & Medical Spa are administered by our facial plastic surgeon or our skilled, highly – trained nurses.
+All botox injections at the Roy David MD, Plastic Surgery & Medical Spa are administered by our facial plastic surgeon or our skilled, highly – trained nurses.

 Mechanism of Action of Botox